ljw20180420/rearr/README.md

 ```console
 $ ./compose.sh
 ```
 The webUI is served at `http://ocalhost:80`.
+The visualizing workflow is at `http://ocalhost:80/workflow/`.
+The shiny apps for post process and visualization is at `http://ocalhost:80/shiny/`.
+The job history of the visualizing workflow can be checked at `http://ocalhost:80/flower/`.

 The first running of `./compose.sh` will pull the following images.

 - ghcr.io/ljw20180420/rearr:latest
 - rabbitmq:latest